elotroalex/the-creative-forum/_encounters/231117-in11-12-on-witchcraft.md

 powerful it does not even need to exist to be a transforming element of society and politics.

-The purpose of this colloquium is to share investigation across many fields and academic interests about the practices and cultures of witchcraft.
+The purpose of this colloquium---which marks the 11th and 12th nights of [our Iberian Nights series](https://creativeforum.yale.edu/special/iberian-nights.html)---is to share investigation across many fields and academic interests about the practices and cultures of witchcraft.

-The colloquium on _The Craft_ will consist of a group of people working together for two days from different perspectives on the practices and theories of Witchcraft.
+The colloquium on _The Craft_ will consist of a collective of scholars working together for two days from different perspectives on the practices and theories of Witchcraft.
 The material will be organized around the work of five speakers: